Hosting Variables

 # After the application has been started once, these env vars are still required to start the app,

-# but you can change/delete the var values to avoid storing a copy of your credentials on disk.
+# but you can change/delete the var values to avoid storing a copy of your credentials on disk (unless SECURITY__DISABLE_API_AUTH is True).

 SECURITY__FIRST_CREDENTIAL=